stephaniebrandl/bci-under-distraction/README.md

 A more detailed data description is uploaded [here](https://github.com/stephaniebrandl/bci-under-distraction/blob/master/data_description.pdf).

 ## Code
-With the Matlab code in this repository you can conduct the CSP analysis that have been done in [1].
+With the Matlab code in this repository you can conduct the CSP analyses that have been done in [1].
 You need to install the [BBCI toolbox](https://github.com/bbci/bbci_public) before you can run the code.
 It follows a short description of all scripts.
 ``load_raw_data.m``
 This has been added to show how raw data has been transformed into .mat files and how frequency band and time interval have been optimized.
 ``set_paths.m``